 - Download the Flooding in the City of Logan brochure (PDF 8167 KB) and complete the flood preparedness checklist with your family.

 - Get to know your neighbour because they may be able to help you understand how flooding affects your neighbourhood.

 - Council has prepared a number of tools which may help you understand the risks in your area.
-Visit the interactive maps and obtain a flood search report, to get the most up to date flood information that Council has for your property.
+Visit the interactive mapping in the Logan PD Hub, and obtain a Flood Level Report (PDF 472 KB), to get the most up to date flood information that Council has for your property.

 - Prepare your business by informing staff and be prepared to move stock, equipment, hazardous materials and heavy machinery away from areas that may experience flooding.

 - When flooding occurs, your usual way home may be cut off.
 Plan alternative routes in advance.

 - Consider insurance and check that it covers flooding.

 - Secure objects that could float away and cause damage.